stormpath/express-stormpath/docs/source/create_new_project.rst

 ------------------------------------

 We are going to use the `Angular Fullstack Generator <https://github.com/DaftMonk/generator-angular-fullstack>`_.
-It's going to create a LOT of files for us: essentially, our entire devopment environment and the seed files for the client AND server.
+It's going to create a LOT of files for us: essentially, our entire development environment and the seed files for the client AND server.
 This is really amazing.

 To use the generator you need to first install it as a global node module::